 Bottom line: Expert-based blogs and case studies build trust in your product or solution.
 That said, 51% of B2B buyers said they’re overwhelmed by all the information they have to wade through in order to make purchasing decisions.
 There’s simply too much noise out there.

-If you are currently planning your editorial calendar for 2020, we have three strategies to consider when creating, curating, and distributing your tech brand’s content in the year ahead.
+If you’re currently planning your editorial calendar for 2020, here are three strategies to consider when creating, curating, and distributing your tech brand’s content in the year ahead.

 Marie Kondo Your Content

 Okay, not literally.
 But mindful organization of your content is almost as important as the content itself, if not more important.

 Even the best blog posts and case studies aren’t effective if no one can find them.
 According to one report, 91% of all web content receives no Google traffic.
 Topic clusters and pillar pages organize existing content to make it more appealing and accessible to users and more SEO-friendly.

 Your goal here, however, is not just linking to subtopics in the content cluster for the sake of SEO—you’re building a gateway to interesting, valuable information, and curating that information to get rid of the clutter.

 Give your pillar pages personality—interweave stories to build a narrative, using humor when appropriate.

 A simple text-based CTA at the end of the pillar post will appeal to readers who’ve made it all the way through.
 And an exit intent pop-up makes sense past a certain point, offering the PDF download, or a bite-sized email course on the same subject.

 For a great example, check out Cloud Elements’ Definitive Guide to API Integration.
 They’ve disguised a massive content clearinghouse as a helpful, easy-to-navigate article.